Snowy peaks of Savoy

 The Perfect Emulsion

-For the fondue, the white wine must be heated with a touch of starch.
+For the fondue, the white wine must be heated with a pinch of starch.
 This is the secret to binding the cheese fats with the wine's water.

 3